srithakav/Jake-Geometry-Dash/README.md

 # Pydash-main

-State Farm Super Squad
+State Farm Super Squad  <br />
-Aadya Doma
+Aadya Doma  <br />
-Sritha Kavuri
+Sritha Kavuri  <br />
-Shreshta Kethireddy
+Shreshta Kethireddy  <br />
-Ved Kommalapati
+Ved Kommalapati  <br />
-Chirstian Reynolds
+Chirstian Reynolds  <br />  <br />

-Link to YouTube video: xxx
+Link to YouTube video: xxx  <br />  <br />

-How to play:
+How to play:  <br />
 Press the space bar or the up button in order to make Jake from State Farm avoid the obstacles (the spikes).
-The longer you avoid the obstacles, the higher your score!
+The longer you avoid the obstacles, the higher your score!  <br />
-(Inspired by Geometry Dash, Flappy Bird, and the Google Dinosaur Game)
+(Inspired by Geometry Dash, Flappy Bird, and the Google Dinosaur Game)  <br />  <br />

-To run game, run this code in the terminal after cloning the repository:
+To run game, run this code in the terminal after cloning the repository: <br />
-Windows: python -m pip install -U pygame==2.5.0 --user
+Windows: python -m pip install -U pygame==2.5.0 --user  <br />
 Mac: pip install pygame